 - 1. Program requirements - a.
 Pay the initial application fee if a new program. - b.
 Pay annual fees by the established deadline. - c.
 Pay an administrative/consultation fee before an onsite review. - d.
 Pay actual expenses incurred for an onsite review. - e.
 Pay a monetary fine for late payments. - f.
 Pay other fees as appropriate. - g.
 Ensure accurate student registration with the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) by submitting required student data within 30 calendar days of enrollment. - h.
-Notify the NBCRNA within 30 days of any changes in students' enrollment status. - 2.
-Council actions - a.
-All Fees initial accreditation or an established program seeking continued accreditation.
-Fees also will be assessed based on the review of a master's and/or doctoral program.
+Notify the NBCRNA within 30 days of any changes in students' enrollment status.

+a.
+All Fees